Is College Worth It? Your Guide to Life After High School

 Luckily, you have options to pay back your debt quicker and more aggressively if you want to take that route.
 Additionally, certain fields forgive a portion of or your whole debt if you spend enough time in your role.
 Without going to college, you wouldn’t incur these potential debts, but you shouldn’t write off the college experience simply because of what you may have to pay back to lenders.

 Earning Potential With a College Education

+Is college worth it, with the high cost of education?
 To make up for the debt you may have to pay off, you’ll likely get paid better with a college degree.
 The higher level of education you pursue, the more you’re likely to get paid for your experience in return.
 The key to life is balance — as long as you make enough to survive and support yourself, you can find happiness and financial stability.

 Men with Bachelor’s degrees earn almost $1 million more in their lifetime than men who received their high school diplomas.
 If you go on to get your Master’s degree, you’ll earn about $1.5 million more than someone with a high school diploma.